wlmb/Radon/README.md

 The plots in 'reconstructed.pdf' were obtained through the command `$ ./testradon.pl --image=test-pgm --iterations=5`

+## Author

+W. Luis Mochán mochan@fis.unam.mx

+## Acknowledgment

+This work was partially supported by DGAPA-UNAM under grant IN111119.

+## Licence

 This software is copyright (c) 2020 by W. Luis Mochan.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-This work was partially supported by DGAPA-UNAM under grant IN111119.